IGVF/atomic-workflows/README.md

 Each assay contains:

 1. `README.md` with details on
-   a.
-Inputs
+ - Inputs
-   b.
-Preprocessing tools
+ - Preprocessing tools
-   c.
-Preprocessing steps
+ - Preprocessing steps
-   d .
-Outputs
+ - Outputs
-   e.
-Metrics (and their utility)
+ - Metrics (and their utility)
 2. `spec.md` with the assay sequencing library specification (defined with [`seqspec`](https://github.com/IGVF/seqspec))
 3. `example.ipynb` a Google Colab notebook executing the atomic workflow
 4. `data/` a folder containing example input data